Placing Orders and Other API Functions

 TradingAlgorithm.is_trading_hours()

-Function to check if the market is currently open for trading.
+Function to check if the market is currently open for trading and the algo can place orders.

 True if open for trading, else False.